Prince Harry remembers Diana’s death in book for children who have lost parents to covid

 Britain has one of the highest coronavirus death tolls in the world.
 The country has lost more than 126,00 people to covid-19.
 More than 850 of those deaths have been of health and social workers.

 Worldwide, workers on the front lines of fighting the pandemic have contracted the virus at a disproportionate rate.
-In September the World Health Organization said health care professionals made up 1 in 7 of the world’s coronavirus cases.
+In September the World Health Organization said health-care professionals made up 1 in 7 of the world’s coronavirus cases.

 Piers Morgan called Meghan ‘perfect princess material.’
 Then he targeted her with relentless attacks.